Will Cross

-William H. Cross is an American mountain climber.
-In May 2006 he summited Mount Everest.
+William H. Cross is an American mountaineer.

-He has ascended the highest peaks on all seven continents and walked to both the North and South Poles.
+He has climbed the Seven Summits and walked to both the North and South Poles.
 He has also led expeditions to 15 unmapped, unexplored mountains in Greenland and also in Patagonia, Mountains of the Moon, the Sahara Desert, and the Thar Desert of India.

 Cross has lived with type 1 diabetes for over 30 years.

 He earned a Bachelor of Arts from Allegheny College, a Master of Science in Education from Duquesne University, and Secondary Principal's Certification from the University of Pittsburgh, where he specialized in educational programs for troubled teens.
 Will, his wife Amy, and their 6 children live in Pittsburgh, Pennsylvania.

 He is a member of the American Alpine Club, Royal Geographical Society, Explorers Club, and the American Mountain Guides Association.
 He received a Gold Congressional Award for exemplary service to the United States, granted for his initiative, achievement, and service.